zeke/devcenter-scraper/content/md/getting-started-with-play.md

 * Basic Java knowledge, including an installed version of the JVM.
 * An installation of [Play Framework](http://www.playframework.org/download) version 1.2.3 or later (make sure you have the `play` command on your path).
 * Your application must run on the [OpenJDK](http://openjdk.java.net/) version 6.
 * A Heroku user account.
-[Signup is free and instant.](https://api.heroku.com/signup/devcenter)
+[Signup is free and instant.](https://signup.heroku.com/signup/dc)

 ## Local workstation setup

-Install the [Heroku Toolbelt](https://toolbelt.heroku.com/) on your local workstation.
+First, install the Heroku Toolbelt on your local workstation.

+<a class="toolbelt" href="https://toolbelt.heroku.com/">Install the Heroku Toolbelt</a>

 This ensures that you have access to the [Heroku command-line client](/categories/command-line), Foreman, and the Git revision control system.

 Once installed, you can use the `heroku` command from your command shell.
 Log in using the email address and password you used when creating your Heroku account: